benstaniford/comfy-prompt-db/README.md

 ## Database Structure

-Prompts are stored in `prompts.json` in your ComfyUI root directory:
+Prompts are stored in `user/default/user-db/prompts.json` in your ComfyUI directory:

 ```json
 {